Beyond Numeric Rewards: In-Context Dueling Bandits with LLM Agents: Introduction

+While task-specific training of large sequence models can yield promising ICRL results, it is often impractical due to the substantial computational resources required.
+Similar to the settings in~\citep{krishnamurthy2024can, nie2024evolve, mirchandani2023large, chen2024efficient}, we evaluate the emergent zero-shot abilities~\citep{wei2022emergent} of ICRL in general-purpose LLMs under the dueling bandit problem, without re-training or fine-tuning.
+We summarize our main results below.

-\textbf{Evaluation of LLMs' capabilities for preference feedback.} First, going beyond numeric rewards, in Section~\ref{sec:llm_main}, we thoroughly evaluate the performance of LLM agents in terms of both strong and weak regret for making decisions in DB by comparing against various baseline DB algorithms via a case study.
-LLMs exhibit behaviors that significantly differ from those in classic MAB settings~\cite{krishnamurthy2024can}, as summarized in Table~\ref{tab:llm_summary}.
-Notably, \gptc can serve as an effective decision-maker for dueling bandits in the short term, quickly identifying and exploiting the best arm with low variance across different instances.
-However, the long-term performance is hindered by over-estimation bias in the exploration stage and lack of convergence criterion in the exploitation stage.
-This highlights the need for more robust and effective strategies to use LLMs.
+\textbf{Evaluation of LLMs' emergent zero-shot abilities of in-context DB.} We go beyond numeric rewards to evaluate the performance of LLM agents in terms of both strong and weak regret for making decisions in DB by comparing against various baseline DB algorithms via a case study.
+We found that our top-performing LLM has the zero-shot relative decision-making ability sufficient to achieve low weak regret in DB, which significantly differs from that in classic MAB settings~\citep{krishnamurthy2024can}.
+Notably, \gptc can serve as an effective decision-maker for dueling bandits in terms of weak regret, quickly selecting the best arm in duels with low variance across a range of instances.
+However, consistent with~\citep{nie2024evolve}, we found that an optimality gap exists between LLMs and classic DB algorithms in terms of strong regret.
+LLMs' performance is hindered by over-estimation bias in the exploration stage and lack of convergence criterion in the exploitation stage.
+This highlights the need for non-trivial algorithmic interventions to achieve cross-domain generalization.

-\textbf{Effective and Robust LLM-augmented DB algorithm.} To enhance the trustworthiness of integrating LLMs in decision-making problems where performance robustness is critical, in Section~\ref{sec:llm_enhanced_alg}, we propose a design of LLM-augmented algorithm, \ouralg that combines a classic DB algorithm, Interleaved Filter2 (\ifalg), with LLM agents.
-We show that the proposed algorithm has theoretical guarantees, with experiments demonstrating its efficacy and robustness with various prompting scenarios.
+\textbf{Effective and robust agentic flow framework for in-context DB.} To address the identified optimality gap and enhance the trustworthiness of in-context LLM agents in DB tasks, in Section~\ref{sec:llm_enhanced_alg}, we propose an agentic flow framework, \textbf{L}LM with \textbf{E}nhanced \textbf{A}lgorithmic \textbf{D}ueling (\ouralg) that integrates off-the-shelf Explore-then-Exploit DB algorithms with LLM agents.
+This framework enables the fine-grained adaptive interplay between DB algorithms and in-context LLM agents, pushing forward from the naive algorithm-guided support used in \citep{nie2024evolve}.
+As an illustrative example, we demonstrate how the Interleaved Filter2 (\ifalg) algorithm can be incorporated with LLM agents in this framework.
+We show that \ouralg has theoretical guarantees, with experiments demonstrating its efficacy and robustness across various prompting scenarios.